EduardoZepeda/coffee-bytes-hugo/content/posts/notebooklm-cambiara-a-los-podcasts-para-siempre/index.en.md

 You can create yours at [Google Nootebooklm's site](https://notebooklm.google/#?)

-Google has done an excellent job, please appreciate the tone, the clean audio, and even added a few crutches and the occasional hesitant pause to give it a slight touch of naturalness and realism.
+Google has done an excellent job with this tool.
+Please appreciate the tone, the clean audio.
+There are even a few crutches and occasional hesitant pauses to give it a slight touch of naturalness and realism.
 Not bad for a [black box made of code that is not yet conscious](/en/chat-gpt-searles-chinese-room-and-consciousness/) don't you think?

 {{<ad>}}

-## Will Notebooklm and the other models replace podcasts?
+## Will Google Notebooklm and the other models replace podcasts?

 This is the inevitable question (and its variants) whenever there is a significant progress in the field of artificial intelligence models: [Is Devin AI going to replace developers?](/en/devin-ai-the-supposed-replacement-for-programmers/) or is it just one more symptom of the [AI bubble we are witnessing?](/en/the-rise-and-fall-of-the-ai-bubble/).

 I don't think it's that simple, the interesting thing about this is trying to fit it into this colossal puzzle of AI models rising up in front of us right now.

-Just bear with me for a second, eleven labs can convert text to different voices, Notebooklm is able to transform notes into a podcast, Lumalabs or Pika can transform images into video.
+Just bear with me for a second.
+Eleven labs can convert text to different voices.
+While Notebooklm is able to transform notes into a podcast.
+Lumalabs or Pika can transform images into video.

 Can you visualize it yet?
 A complete podcast, with customizable voices and faces, in video, hardly distinguishable from a "real" podcast.

 ## A future of commoditized AI-created podcasts awaits us.